zthewriter/bench/Practice Docs/consultancy_mindset.md

 **Note:** This section is pulled from the book 2nd edition of the Refactoring book by Martin Fowler word by word to reference in the text in the future:

-"To a manager who is genuinely savvy about technology and understand the design stamina hypothesis, refactoring isn't hard to justify.
+"To a manager who is genuinely savvy about technology and understands the design stamina hypothesis, refactoring isn't hard to justify.
 Such managers should be encouraging refactoring on a regular basis and be looking for signs that indicate a team isn't doing enough.
-While it does happen that teams do too much refactoring, it's much rare tha teams not doing enough.
+While it does happen that teams do too much refactoring, it's much rarer than teams are not doing enough.

 Of course, many managers and customers don't have the technical awareness to know how code base health impacts productivity.
 In these cases U give my more controversial advice: *Don't tell!*

 Subversive?
 I don't think so.
 Software developers are professionals.
 Our job is to build effective software as rapidly as we can.
 My experience is that refactoring is a big aid to building software quickly.
 If I need to add a new function and the design does not suit the change, I find it's quicker to refactor first and then add the function.
-If I need to fix a bug, I need to understand how the software work—and I find refeactoring is the fastest way to do this.
+If I need to fix a bug, I need to understand how the software work—and I find refactoring is the fastest way to do this.
 A schedule-driven manager wants me to do things the fastest way I can; how I do it is my responsibility.
 I'm being paid for my expertise in programming new capabilities fast, and the fastest way is by refactoring—therefore I refactor."